LucasionGS/schoolProject/SQLSimplification/README.md

 // This is supposed to be used inside of a while loop with QueryRequest.Read().
 QueryRequest.Get(string columnName); // Returns Object
 QueryRequest.Get(int columnId); // Returns Object

+// These next two are practically identical to the two above.
+QueryRequest[string columnName]; // Returns Object
+QueryRequest[int columnId]; // Returns Object

+// You can also specify a type for the Get method.
 QueryRequest.Get<DataType>(string columnName); // Returns DataType
 QueryRequest.Get<DataType>(int columnId); // Returns DataType

+// These return the columns in the current query. string[] Columns; // Returns String[] including all the field names.
+Dictionary<string, Type> Columns; // Returns Dictionary with field names as keys and their type as values.
 ```